‘If you’ve ever travelled long- haul, there’s every chance you’ve dealt with the hell of jet lag…’

 I’ll be the first to admit that I cannot stay awake when I’m suffering from jet lag.

 I suffer from insomnia, so my sleep tends to be all over the place anyway.
 However, if I arrive at a new destination during daylight hours, I try my best to stay awake until it’s actually bedtime where I am.
 If I arrive in the wee small hours, I try to sleep.
-If you need help to do this, you could always seek out some useful remedies – CFAH has a huge number of articles and reviews of CBD products, which you may wish to take a look at if you’re interested in CBD.
-Acclimatising to your new time zone as soon as you can is a great tip to combat jet lag.
+If you need help to do this, you could always seek out some useful remedies to help you relax and sleep.
+You can visit Promise Drops to learn more and check out their fantastic range of products.
+Acclimatising to your new time zone as soon as you can is a great tip to combat jet lag, whether this is with a nap or staying awake sometimes depend on your schedule.

 If I’m shattered and in danger of falling asleep during the day, I drag myself out walking in the fresh air and trying my best NOT to sit anywhere that’s too comfortable.
 If I’m wide awake when I should be sleeping, I avoid coffee, reading, TV and anything else that stimulates my brain.